guilhermebkel/gbkel-about/mistakes/index.md

 ---

 - **Error:** Needed to be a mentor to an intern but micromanaged him a lot.
-- **Solution:** Started giving more space and realiability for the stakeholder, trying to show the way I'd usually do some task as a way and not the only correct way.
+- **Solution:** Started giving more space and reliability for the stakeholder, trying to show the way I'd usually do some task as a way and not the only correct way.

 ---